luaiabuelsamen/luaiabuelsamen/README.md

 ## :sassy_man:  About me
-💻  I am a rising Senior in the faculty of mechanical engineering at McGill University.
+💻  I am a Senior in the faculty of mechanical engineering at McGill University.
 I am very passionate about mechatronics, robotics, and software development in the context of controls, automation, firmware. 🤖

 ## ⚡ Currently working on:
+ Software Validation for energy products @ Tesla

+## Previously:
 🔥 Heat Transfer simulation development @ Maya
-## Previously:
 ⚡ Firmware Engineering intern @ Taiga
 # Incoming:
-⚡As a Software Engineering intern @ Tesla for the spring of 2023.

 ## 🛠️ My Skills